 Then you want to turn over your wood and put your hanging hardware on.
 I used two d rings and screws with some wire.
 You can see why I made this the back.
 The lovely man gave me the scrap piece of wood for free, so I can’t complain that he scrawled all over it.
 I attached my hanging hardware like this:

-Mounting the plant
+Mounting the staghorn fern

 Here is the fun part!
 In the circle you’ve drawn, drill in some screws around the edge of the circle.
 Some of my screws sheared off, and I had to drill more.
 This picture gives you an idea.

 Next up in the circle, place a small pile of potting soil.
 Then you want to take your fern and loosen up the root ball gently.
 Staghorn ferns actually don’t need soil to survive but this potting mix will help retain the moisture.
 This means if you lose some soil while loosening the root ball, it won’t matter a bit.

 Pop the stag horn on top of the pile of soil.
 Next up is the sheet moss, get it wet and squeeze out excess moisture, and apply to the root ball, covering any soil.

 Now all there is to do is to secure the moss and plant to the board.
 I used a very fine wire for this, but string would work just as well.
 Use the pre drilled screws to attach the wire, carefully avoiding leaves secure the plant ball with the wire.
 Go back and forth inbetween and all around the plant in different directions using the screw heads to secure.

 Add just a little more sheet moss over the screws to hide them if needed.
 Here you can just see the wire going back and forth over the ball.
 Once on the wall the wire is barely visible.